Correct name: Calvatia fragilis (Vittad.) Morgan

-The current population trends are unknown on a global scale.
-However the species is considered potentially extinct in the Czech republic and it is redlisted in Poland.
-It is dependent on the area and quality of xerothermic grasslands/steppes and woodlands.
-Possible threat from overgrowth (ceased grazing), overgrazing and exploitation (dry grasslands transformed into cultivated framland).
-NT
+The current population trends are unknown, but likely declining on a global scale.
+It is considered potentially extinct in the Czech republic and it is redlisted in Poland.
+It is dependent on the area and quality of xerothermic grasslands/steppes.
+It is threatened by overgrowth (ceased grazing), overgrazing and dry grasslands transformed into cultivated framland, exploitation (road infrastructure, buildings) and desertification due to global warming.
+Suggested assessment: VU(C1)

 Calvatia fragilis was described from Italy and has since been recorded in xerothermic regions of most continents.
 The geographic range is somewhat ambiguous as it has frequently been confused with C. cyathiformis and recorded as such.
 Kreisel (1992) summarized the distribution of C. fragilis as N. America, N. Africa, C. Asia, S. Africa, Australia and New Zealand.